Personal pensions

 A pension provider of your choice will provide guidance and invest money into funds on your behalf.
 These are defined contribution schemes where what you pay in will help determine the size of your retirement pot

-A self-invested personal pension is similar to a personal pension, but you are responsible for managing the investments instead of the pension provider.
-This means you’ll personally be buying and selling shares and deciding how much of your pot is invested where
+A SIPP is similar to a personal pension, but you are responsible for managing the investments, not the pension provider.
+This means you buy and sell shares and decide where your pot is invested

 A dedicated pensions adviser will be available to help with any questions so you can make more informed choices to meet your retirement aims